orlasealyphelan/aftificial-fovea-project/README.md

 # Artificial Fovea Project

-This repository contains code used in the implementation of my Master's project 'Implementing an ‘Artificial Fovea’ for more efficient monitoring using the sensor fusion of an event-based and frame-based camera'.
+This repository contains code used in the implementation of my Master's project 'Implementing an ‘Artificial Fovea’ for more efficient monitoring using the sensor fusion of an event-based and a frame-based camera'.

 ## Directories
 ### matlab